Disconnected HR Systems Are Wrecking Your Company, Here’s the Evidence

 • Put numbers on the waste: Estimate how much time HR and managers spend reconciling mismatched records, hunting down documents, or repeating tasks.
 When employees lose hours each week navigating disconnected HR systems.
 A rough calculation of lost time is usually enough to get leadership’s attention.

-• Fix the highest-friction paths first: Most pain comes from a handful of workflows: hiring to onboarding, payroll updates, promotions, offboarding, access changes.
+• Fix the highest-friction paths first: Most pain comes from a handful of workflows: hiring to onboarding, payroll updates, promotions, offboarding, and access changes.
 Start there.
-Connect those systems cleanly and the payoff is immediate.
+Connect those systems cleanly, and the payoff is immediate.

 • Prepare the ground for AI: Before adding any AI assistants or analytics features, make sure the underlying data is stable.
 People won’t put faith in automation if the basics feel unreliable.
 Once the core HR systems are running smoothly, AI actually helps instead of creating more confusion.